webdiscus/pug-loader/README.md

 };
 ```

-Load a pug template in JavaScript.
+Load a Pug template in JavaScript.
 Optional you can pass any data into generated template function.

 **./src/index.js**